JoyOfHardware/RV_Formal/README.md

 # About
-A formal golden reference model for the POWER 3.0B ISA implemented in Clash Haskell.
+An attempt at a formal reference model for the RISC-V ISA written in Clash Haskell.

-[Link](https://wiki.raptorcs.com/w/images/c/cb/PowerISA_public.v3.0B.pdf) to the POWER 3.0 ISA PDF Spec.

 # Getting Started
 This works with ghc 9.4.8